 That being said, you still have many rights in the process.
 For example, you have the right to a hearing before a judge and the right to present evidence and call witnesses, including the police officer or official that issued you the citation.
 You also have the right to appeal the judge's finding in your case and any fine imposed.

 Although infractions are among the most minor of offenses there can sometimes be unforseen consequences that a skilled attorney can help you avoid.
 Whether avoiding an increase in your insurance rate following a ticket, or avoiding the embarassment of a public urination conviction, a lawyer can help ensure your petty offense doesn't have petrifying consequences.
-Contact qualified local counsel for a free consultation today.
+You can get started today with a free evaluation of your legal query.